MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 ## The `conf.py` file

 Now that we've worked with Sphinx, let's look a little closer at what's going on.
-The file `conf.py` in your `docs` folder gives all of the configuration setting we are using for Sphinx to build our documentation.
+The file `conf.py` in your `docs` folder gives all the configuration setting we are using for Sphinx to build our documentation.
 CookieCutter has added several extensions to Sphinx to make the documentation we've built.

 Open your `conf.py` file and find the `extensions` section.